 Kay Greene joined CU Ballet in July of 2013.
 Prior to joining CU Ballet, she was the Development Director for a private high school where she was responsible for building a strong brand for multiple audiences, managing the annual fund campaign, and increasing student enrollment, student retention, and community awareness.
 With over 20 years of experience in fundraising, marketing and communications, and a genuine passion for the arts, Greene says "At this stage of my life, it's rewarding to draw upon my experience, apply my skills, make a difference, and have fun all at the same time."

-Tobey Martinez, CBA Liaison
+Tobey Martinez, Outreach Coordinator

 Gina Modica, Production Assistant